Bariatric Surgery in Brooklyn | Weight Loss Surgery Options & Information

 Bariatric surgery (surgery to treat obesity) helps many patients keep weight loss off long-term, improves their health, and has been shown in multiple studies to cure or significantly reduce many obesity co-morbidities.

-The Maimonides Bariatric Program has been accredited for by the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP) for 10 years in a row.
+We have been accredited by the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP) for the last 10 years in a row.

 Am I a Candidate for Weight Loss Surgery?